alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 ## When you get production access

 - Temporary supervised access during two 2nd line shadow shifts (GOV.UK developers only)
-- Supervised access after second shadow shift and probation has been passed (probation condition does not apply to SREs in TechOps)
+- Supervised access after second shadow shift and probation has been passed
 - Permanent access once a non-shadow 2nd line shift has been completed

 "Supervised" means "we trust you, but just be extra careful," and the dev should